Child Abuse Defense at The Law Offices of Arash Hashemi

 Disciplining the Child: Parents have the legal right to discipline their children, provided it is reasonable and does not cause harm.
 Actions such as spanking, if done reasonably and without injury, should not be considered abuse.
 Unfortunately, disciplinary actions can be misinterpreted or exploited by others to bring abuse charges.
 Demonstrating that the discipline was appropriate and did not harm the child can be an effective defense.

-Contact a Los Angeles Child Abuse Defense Attorney & Schedule Your Consultation Today
+Accused of Child Abuse?
+Contact a Los Angeles Child Abuse Defense Attorney Today

 Schedule a Consultation: